NHL Star, Brother On Bikes Killed By Drunk Driver In NJ Right Before Sister's Wedding: Troopers

-Johnny Gaudreau, 31, of Carneys Point, and Matthew Gaudreau, 29, of Pedricktown, died on Thursday, Aug.
+Johnny Gaudreau of Carneys Point, and Matthew Gaudreau of Pedricktown, died on Thursday, Aug.
 29, a state police spokesperson confirmed to Daily Voice.
 Troopers responded to the crash near milepost 11.1 on County Route 551 in Oldmans Township at around 8:19 p.m.

-Sean Higgins, 43, of Woodstown, was accused of being drunk during the crash.
-He was charged with two counts of death by auto.
+Sean Higgins of Woodstown was accused of driving drunk during the crash.
+The 43-year-old was charged with two counts of death by auto.

-Johnny Gaudreau played 11 NHL seasons, most recently at left wing for the Columbus Blue Jackets.
+Johnny Gaudreau, 31, played 11 NHL seasons, most recently for the Columbus Blue Jackets at left wing.

 "The Columbus Blue Jackets are shocked and devastated by this unimaginable tragedy," the team said in a statement.
 "Johnny was not only a great hockey player, but more significantly a loving husband, father, son, brother, and friend."